salvatorequagliariello/uchat-app/README.md

 <br>

 ## Overview
-Developed with VUE and NuxtJS, and written in TypeScript, uChat offers a powerful, efficient and free platform for users to chat with their friends and loved ones.
-With its sleek and modern design, styled with SCSS, uChat provides an aesthetically pleasing and intuitive user experience.
+Developed with [Vue.js](https://vuejs.org/) and [NuxtJS](https://nuxt.com/), and written [TypeScript](https://www.typescriptlang.org/), uChat offers a powerful, efficient and free platform for users to chat with their friends and loved ones.
+With its sleek and modern design, styled with [SCSS](https://sass-lang.com/), uChat provides an aesthetically pleasing and intuitive user experience.

 uChat's authentication system is custom-made.
 This ensures a secure and personalized login experience for users.
-By leveraging the power of Firebase and VUE, uChat securely stores user data, providing peace of mind and easy access to information.
+By leveraging the power of [Firebase](https://firebase.google.com/) and [Vue.js](https://vuejs.org/), uChat securely stores user data, providing peace of mind and easy access to information.

-The chat system is also based on a Firebase database and ensures real-time and reliable communication, while images are stored in a Firebase Storage instance.
+The chat system is also based on a [Firebase](https://firebase.google.com/) database and ensures real-time and reliable communication, while images are stored in a [Firebase](https://firebase.google.com/) Storage instance.
 Users can add their friends by simply searching for their user name in the dedicated search bar.

 With its user-friendly interface and responsive design, uChat adapts seamlessly to various devices and screen sizes.
 Whether you're accessing uChat on a desktop, tablet, or mobile device, the app guarantees an optimal user experience